 Peace Corps Volunteers Commemorate Earth Day

-Examples of Peace Corps environmental projects worldwide include:
+Examples of Peace Corps environmental projects worldwide: